 Providing Pathways for your future

-The Bachelor of Arts (Extended) is a four-year degree that will provide a pathway for Indigenous students to embark on careers that build on a strong Arts background.
+The Bachelor of Arts (Extended) is a four-year degree for Australian Indigenous students that will provide a pathway to embark on careers that build on a strong Arts background.
 The Bachelor offers over 30 areas of study including Asian studies, European languages, communications, philosophy and political science and are examples of the many specialisations that you can study.

 As a student of this program you will have access to a range of opportunities available to Bachelor of Arts (BArts) students including opportunities for: Study Abroad, Scholarships and Prizes, Work Integrated Learning (Internships) opportunities as well as career opportunities.